Charles Edward (horse): Background

-James Ben Ali Haggin, one of America's top breeders and owner of a hugely successful racing operation, bred Charles Edward at his Rancho Del Paso stud in California.
+James Ben Ali Haggin, an American breeder and owner of a successful racing operation, bred Charles Edward at his Rancho Del Paso stud in California.
 His English sire was Golden Garter, a son of Bend Or who in 1880 won England's most prestigious race, the Epsom Derby.
 At stud, Bend Or was the Leading broodmare sire in Great Britain and Ireland in 1901 and 1902.
 Golden Garter had been imported by Haggin in 1894.

 Flora Mac was Charles Edward's dam.
 Golden Garter's first mating with Flora Mac produced the 1903 colt Jacobite who won six stakes races as a two-year-old.
 Their second mating brought Charles Edwards.

 Flora Mac was a daughter of Falsetto whose wins included the 1879 Travers Stakes and Clark Handicap.
 Falsetto finished second in the 1879 Kentucky Derby then went on to a performance that would earn him that year's American Champion 3-Year-Old Colt honors.
 Beyond Falsetto's racing success, he is the only horse in history to sire three Kentucky Derby winners.
 Sons Chant won the 1894 Derby, His Eminence the 1901 edition and Sir Huon did it in 1906.